Hero4383/OptimizerBeta/README.md

-# Optimizer Plugin - Beta Testing

-Welcome to the Optimizer Plugin beta test program!
-This repository contains everything you need to test the plugin.

-## Quick Start

-1. Download the latest release JAR file
-2. Run the installer script (Windows)
-3. Enable the plugin in RuneLite
-4. Start testing!

-## What's Included

-- **Plugin JAR**: The compiled plugin ready for RuneLite
-- **Installer**: Automatic installation script
-- **Updater**: Get the latest beta versions
-- **Documentation**: Instructions and help

-## Installation

-### Windows (Recommended)
-1. Download the latest release
-2. Extract the files
-3. Double-click `install-plugin.bat`
-4. Restart RuneLite
-5. Enable "Optimizer" in the plugin list

-### Manual Installation
-1. Download `optimizer-1.0-SNAPSHOT.jar`
-2. Copy to: `%USERPROFILE%\.runelite\plugins\`
-3. Restart RuneLite
-4. Enable the plugin

-## Getting Updates

-Run `check-update.bat` to automatically download and install the latest version.

-## What to Test

-### Core Features
-- **Quest Automation**: Test DemonSlayer quest automation
-- **Task Management**: Add and prioritize tasks
-- **Economic Optimization**: GP/hour calculations
-- **Navigation**: Route planning and guidance

-### Areas of Focus
-- **Stability**: Does the plugin crash or cause lag?
-- **Accuracy**: Are calculations and detections correct?
-- **Usability**: Is the interface intuitive?
-- **Performance**: How does it affect RuneLite performance?

-## Reporting Issues

-Please report bugs and feedback by creating an issue in this repository.

-Include:
-- Description of the problem
-- Steps to reproduce
-- Screenshots (if applicable)
-- RuneLite version
-- Java version

-## Beta Testing Guidelines

-- **Confidentiality**: This is beta software - please don't distribute
-- **Testing Period**: Beta access may be time-limited
-- **Updates**: Use the update script to get latest versions
-- **Feedback**: Your input helps improve the plugin

-## Support

-If you need help:
-1. Check the documentation
-2. Look for existing issues
-3. Create a new issue if needed

-Thank you for participating in the beta test!
+# OptimizerBeta - RuneLite Plugin

+**Easy One-Click Installation for Beta Testers**

+## 🚀 Quick Start

+1. **Download** both files from this repository:
+   - `README.md` (this file)
+   - `OptimizerBeta-Installer.bat`

+2. **Get your access token** from the developer

+3. **Edit the installer**:
+   - Right-click `OptimizerBeta-Installer.bat` → "Edit"
+   - Find: `set "GITHUB_TOKEN=YOUR_TOKEN_HERE"`
+   - Replace `YOUR_TOKEN_HERE` with the token provided by the developer
+   - Save the file (Ctrl+S)

+4. **Double-click** `OptimizerBeta-Installer.bat` to run

+5. **Follow the prompts** - the installer does everything automatically

+6. **Restart RuneLite** and enable the "Optimizer" plugin

+## 📋 What You Need

+- Windows computer
+- RuneLite installed
+- Access token (provided by developer)

+## 🔧 If Something Goes Wrong

+The installer has detailed error messages and creates log files to help troubleshoot issues.

+**Common fixes:**
+- Run as Administrator (right-click installer → "Run as administrator")
+- Make sure RuneLite is closed during installation
+- Check that your token is copied correctly (no extra spaces)

+## 🧪 What to Test

+- Quest automation features
+- Task management system
+- Economic optimization tools
+- Navigation and routing
+- Overall stability and performance

+## 📞 Need Help?

+Create an issue in this repository with:
+- What went wrong
+- The error message (if any)
+- Screenshot of the problem
+- Your Windows version

+---

+**Thank you for beta testing!** 🎮